 Of the nine different pairs HIFIMAN includes, only two do not fit.
 Those were the extra long bi- and tri-flange pairs.
 Looking into third party options, similarly extra long multi-flange tips do not fit, nor do large foam tips (unless you compress them first).
 One of my preferred set of tips, the broad triple flange set that came with the classic Xiaomi Piston 2, actually worked p;erfectly which I was surprised about.

-Let’s compare cases and tip compatibility with the Nuforce BeFREE8, SoundPEATS TrueFree+ and Q26, Astrotec S60 and S60 5.0, and the Sennheiser Momentum True Wireless.
+Let’s compare cases and tip compatibility with the Nuforce BeFREE8, SoundPEATS TrueFree+ and Q26, Astrotec S60 and S60 5.0, and the Sennheiser Momentum True Wireless (MTW).
 Most of these are designed to accommodate at most the preinstalled medium sized single flange tips.
 Few can take the stock large.
-None can accommodate the chunky Xiaomi tips that work fine with the HIFIMAN case.
-None can take standard medium foams (Comply or otherwise).
-None work with the insanely long double or triple flange tips HIFIMAN provides with the TWS 600, nor do other third party options fit.
-If anything, HIFIMAN comes out way ahead and has a case that is much more flexible when it comes to charging the ear pieces with a variety of different tips attached.
-That said, Sennheiser’s case does have a hollow lid allowing you to carry your detached tips with the earphones.
+None but the MTW can accommodate the chunky Xiaomi tips that work fine with the HIFIMAN case.
+None but the MTW can take standard medium foams (Comply or otherwise) without compressing them first.
+None work with the insanely long double or triple flange tips HIFIMAN provides with the TWS 600, will nor do other third party options fit, though the MTW will accept some shorter bi-flange options.
+HIFIMAN comes out way ahead of all but the MTW with a case that is much more flexible when it comes to charging the ear pieces with a variety of different tips attached.
+Also in Sennheiser’s favour, their case has a hollow lid allowing you to carry your detached tips with the earphones, should they not fit.

 Personally, I think the case/tip concerns are overblown and that most customers won’t have any problems.
 But what if you do!?
 Remove the tips and toss them in your pocket or set them beside the case while charging.
 I’ve had to do it in the past with the BeFREE8 and Q26.
 It’s not that inconvenient, and other brands handle this far, far worse.
 Yes, HIFIMAN could improve this with a future revision or complete product replacement, but as is this is still one of the better cases out there (and the best I’ve come across) for tip accommodation when charging.